Skip to main content

 # tclass=file

-# Generate and install policy to allow
+# FIX OPTION 2: Generate and install a custom policy module

 ausearch -m avc -ts recent | audit2allow -M myfix